 The Daily Tips widget is used to display tips which can be fully customized.
 Share environment or health tips, or company trivia.
 Add links or other formatting to your tips; show them randomly or sequentially; edit, delete, or reorder tips as needed; and change the current tip by the hour, day, or week.

-The Message Box widget is a versatile widgetwith a full html editor which can be used for displaying all kinds of content on your page, including text, links, images, tables - typical content you’d expect to see on any page.
+The Message Box widget is a versatile widget with a full html editor which can be used for displaying all kinds of content on your page, including text, links, images, tables - typical content you’d expect to see on any page.
+You can also use this widget to display custom code by clicking the Source button in the toolbar.
 The Message Box widget can be scheduled to display for a specific period, then disappear automatically.
 Learn more about how to use the html editor, including adding links and images.

 Add a quick search widget for users to search for content.
 Choose whether to search within the department site for people only, content only, or both options.
 This widget is available only on a department site.

 The Image Slider widget is used to display large-scale rotating images.
 You can control the number of images, how long they display for, how long to transition between images, links for each image, and the size of the images.
 Click Add a new slide, choose the file, add a link if desired, and click Add; repeat as necessary.
 Click and drag to reorder your images as you like, then click Save Widgets to finalize.

 Content Feed widgets allow you to show content from other parts of your intranet.
 Widgets include the following: